henke443/reno/README.md

 To see it in action run
 `cargo run -- -S "test(\.md|\.txt)" -R "changed_test$1" -G *.txt -G *.md`

-Or download the Windows binary and run
+Or download/use the binary and run
 `reno -S "test(\.md|\.txt)" -R "changed_test$1" -G *.txt -G *.md`

 ```